 The Pennsylvania Campus Compact (PACC) VISTA program seeks to develop and support community service, service-learning, and civic engagement programs at higher education institutions by placing AmeriCorps*VISTA members at colleges and universities across Pennsylvania.
-PACC*VISTA members work to bridge campus and community through projects in the areas of tutoring and mentoring, food access, and college access.
+PACC*VISTA members work to bridge campus and community through projects in the areas of Economic Opportunity, Education (K-12 & Post-Secondary Readiness and Success), Healthy Futures (Nutritious Food Access and Education & Access to Health Care), and Support Services for Veterans and Military Families.
 The ultimate goal of the PACC*VISTA program is to address pressing community needs, while fostering a sense of higher educational institutions as agents of community change and developing AmeriCorps*VISTA members as future leaders in the public service arena.

 PACC*VISTA members serve directly at host campuses across Pennsylvania to support programming in the areas of tutoring & mentoring, college access, food access & nutrition, and other poverty-related issues.
 PACC*VISTA members act as volunteer recruiters, trainers, and special projects consultants, increasing the capacity of both the community and the campus to identify and address pressing community needs.